 In summary, a hospice must look to the patient to determine the attending physician and must respect the role of the attending as being the most involved in the patient’s medical care.
 Key points to share with staff include:

-- Always, the patient chooses the attending physician and may choose not to have an attending
+- The patient Always chooses the attending physician and may choose not to have an attending physician

 - The referring physician is not necessarily the attending physician